-The Light Developer program supports editing multiple photos at same time.
-In default, the program starts as an ‘Album’ table.
-Select one photo and click on ‘Dev. it’ (Develop it) will open an editing table for this photo.
-You can click on the top of the table to switch back to ‘Album’, and ‘Develop’ another photo or switch between photos and album.
-Move cursor over the title of an inactive table will show the thumbnail of its current editing photo.
-Click on the ‘X’ button on the table title will close it.
+The program supports editing multiple photos at same time.
+In default, the program starts as an 'Album' table.
+Select one photo and click on 'Dev. it' (Develop it) will open an editing table for this photo.
+You can click on the top of the table to switch back to 'Album', and 'Develop' another photo or switch between photos and album.
+Moving the cursor over the title of an inactive table will show the thumbnail of its current editing photo.
+Click on the 'X' button on the table title will close it.

 View an image